 Default decisions and orders

-The CRT may continue to exercise its discretion to extend timelines for respondents to submit completed Dispute Responses.
+However, the CRT may continue to exercise its discretion to extend timelines for respondents to submit completed dispute responses.

 Parties with a low income don’t have to pay CRT fees.

 If you can’t afford CRT fees due to a COVID-19 related loss of income, but do not yet fit the fee waiver guidelines, you can contact us with your Dispute Number and the details of your situation.
 The CRT will decide whether to waive your fees.